sourcefuse/loopback4-microservice-catalog/services/notification-service/README.md

 ### Notification Grouping
 This service now support following features:
 1. Notification drafting i.e. draft notification to send it later.
-For this there is a new API to save notification as draft.
-One additional field in DB table `is_draft` is used to mark a notification as draft.
-The drafted notification could be based on a group key OR without a group key.
+For this, there is a POST API to save notification as draft.
+One additional field in DB table (notifications table) `is_draft` is used to mark a notification as draft.
+The drafted notification could be `based on a group key` OR `without a group key`.
 In DB group key is saved in a column called `group_key`.
 2. Notification grouping i.e. send many notification as one notification by grouping those together using the `groupKey` OR `group_key` field from DB table.
+For this there is a POST API which has `group key` in it's end point.
+This API groups notification by given group key and send it to the receivers.
 3. Sending drafted notification independently using `id` of already saved or drafted notification.
+This API has `id` (of an already drafted notification) in it's end point and it sends already saved or drafted notification to the receivers.
+4. These APIs consider the sleep time of the user if it is a sleep time for the receiver(s) while sending the notification then it does not send the notification to the receiver(s).
-4. Also, this service now provides a sleep time feature for user or receiver.
+5. Also, this service now provides a sleep time feature for user or receivers.
 This is a setting, using which user can save sleep time in database during which interval notifications would not be sent to respective receiver.
 But, if request body contains a field called `isCritical` (having it's value true) with respect to the column `is_critical` in the database table then even if sending notification time matches with sleep time interval, the notification will be sent to mentioned receiver(s) in the request body.
+One provider has been added to support the sleep time functionality.
+Note that One can modify the provider according to the requirements.
-5. To manage the sleep time, APIs has been added with respect to CRUD functionality.
+6. To manage the sleep time, APIs has been added with respect to CRUD functionality.
+7. There is an API which will send notification with respect a given search criteria  in the request body, this API will send notification to those receiver(s) who were having sleep time while notification(s) was sent in past.

+Note: As there are some migrations added which need to be run before start using this feature.

 ### Migrations